TULiberalArts/Geographic-Information-Systems/pages/home.md

 <div class="row row-wide">
   <div class="col m12 l4">{% include cards/card2-image.html
     title="Join a Growing Field"
-    content="In the Information Age, there is a growing need for job candidates that are able to manipulate large volumes of data.
+    content="In the Information Age, there is a growing need for job candidates who are able to manipulate large volumes of data.
 Temple University GIS students learn skills that are applicable across industries, from tech companies to nonprofits and governmental agencies." image=""
     button-link="/geographic-information-systems/next-stops#career-opportunities"
     button-text="Learn More" %}